trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 	...
 	\end{INNER_BOUNDARIES}

-Within this block one defines as many `CHAIN`s as there are inner boundaries. **Each inner boundary must be defined within a chain.
-(Even if there is only one curve in the chain.)** The order in which the `CHAIN`s are defined is not important.
+Within this block one defines as many curves or `CHAIN`s as there are inner boundaries.
+The order in which the `CHAIN`s or curves are defined is not important.
+Use a CHAIN if you want to chain multiple curves together to create a single inner boundary.
+Outside of a chain, a curve will define a single inner boundary by itself.
+Note that a standalone curve must close on itself.

 As an example, the following defines a model that has a single circular outer boundary and three inner circular boundaries.
+Two of the curves are defined within a CHAIN (even though there is only a single curve within each).
+One of them is standalone.
+Note that *between* the blocks, comments can be inserted starting with “%”.
 As usual, indentation is for the reader’s eyes only.
-Note that *between* the blocks, comments can be inserted starting with “%”.

 	\begin{MODEL}